 Report Id Completed Question Category

-20 True Did the Source Protection Authority (i) indicate the status of all threat policies as contained in their source protection plan by using one of the two options outlined in the guidance document (ID 20a) AND (ii) either provide details in the response field text box in section 2 for policies with a "No Progress Made" and "No information available/no response received" implementation status OR complete the table as part of reportable ID 20b in the Excel Workbook for those policies with a "No Progress Made" and "No information available/no response received" implementation status (only if also submitting the Excel Workbook), especially for legally-binding policies that address significant drinking water threat activities and for any moderate/low threat policies that use prescribed instruments and Planning Act tools.
-Please refer to the instructions provided for EAR Reportable ID 20 in the Guidance document which can be found in the FAQ section of the EAR online tool.
+20 Answer: True Did the Source Protection Authority (i) indicate the status of all threat policies as contained in their so protection plan by using one of the two options outlined in the guidance document (ID 20a) AND (ii) e provide details in the response field text box in section 2 for policies with a "No Progress Made" and "information available/no response received" implementation status OR complete the table as part of ID 20b in the Excel Workbook for those policies with a "No Progress Made" and "No information avail response received" implementation status (only if also submitting the Excel Workbook), especially for binding policies that address significant drinking water threat activities and for any moderate/low threat that use prescribed instruments and Planning Act tools.
+Please refer to the instructions provided for EReportable ID 20 in the Guidance document which can be found in the FAQ section of the EAR online. either n status of "No source reportable protection plan lable/no policies r legally- at policies EAR

-Answer: Yes
+\nswer: Yes

 Comment:

-Report Id Completed Question
+Report Id Completed ( Question

-30 Number of risk management plans agreed to or established within the source protection area/region (to address existing and future threats) in this reporting period (i.e., annual total).
+30 Number of risk management plans agreed to or established within the source protection area/region (to a existing and future threats) in this reporting period (i.e., annual total). address

 Current Year Cumulative Count

-7 69
+14 83

-Provincial Provincial Total 7 69
+Provincial Total 14 83

 Comment:

 Report Id Completed Question

 31 True Number of properties (i.e., parcels) with risk management plans agreed to or established in this reporting period.

 Current Year Cumulative Count

-7 68

-Provincial otal 7 68
+12 80

+Provincial 1 Total 12 80

 Comment:

 Report Id Completed Question

-32 True How many existing significant drinking water threats have been managed through the established risk management plans in this reporting period ( meaning engaged in OR enumerated as existing significant threats)?
+32 How many existing significant drinking water threats have been managed through the established risk management plans in this reporting period ( meaning engaged in OR enumerated as existing significant threats)?

 Current Year Cumulative Count

-13 134

-Provincial otal 13 134
+15 149

+Provincial 1 Total 1 5 149

 Comment:

+Report Id Completed d Question Category

+33 True Please state the number of known properties with existing significant drinking water threat activities that are subject to section 58 policy but are not yet managed with an established or agreed to risk management plan.
+Part IV (Sections 57, 58 & Section

+nswer: 52 59)

+omment: